Germany: Would-be migrant workers worried by growing racism – DW – 01/27/2024

 Some of those students will go on to work for German companies.

-Further acclaim awaited the German political VIPs at the Goethe Institute in Hanoi, where some 6,000 young Vietnamese per year learn the German language.
+Further acclaim awaited the German political VIPs at the Goethe Institute in Hanoi, where about 6,000 young Vietnamese people per year learn the German language.
 Seven times that number register for language tests that qualify them for professional training or study in Germany.

 At the end of 2023, Germany began implementing its new Skilled Immigration Act, using a point system to lower the obstacles facing skilled workers who want to move to the country.